1. kasparsj [at] gmail [dot] com

 Biography

-Born 1984, in Riga, Latvia, he initially studied Computer Programming at the University of Latvia.
-After a decade working in technology related startups across Europe (London, Madrid, Riga) and creating innovative tech solutions, he challenged himself to put this experience into experimental, artistic and personal work.
-He went to study New Media Art at Liepaja University and after graduation, he went on to study Music Informatics at the Music University of Karlsruhe, Germany.
-Electronic music and sound have always been an integral part in his creative ideas and ambitions, and Karlsruhe which is also known for being one of the first live-coding scenes and hosting the ZKM - a very unique media art institution, an exciting environment to expand his artistic horizons further.
-During this time his installation projects evolved into live-coded or algorithmically sequenced performances.
+Born 1984, in Riga, Latvia, after a decade working in technology related startups across Europe (London, Madrid, Riga) and creating state of the art tech solutions, Kaspars challenged himself to much more experimental, artistic and personal work.
+He went to study New Media Art at Liepaja University and after graduating, moved to Karlsruhe, Germany to study Music Informatics at the Music University.
+Electronic music and sound is an important part in his creative vision, and Karlsruhe which is known for being one of the first live-coding scenes and home to the ZKM - a very unique media art institution, served as an exciting environment to expand from visual media to sound and music.
+During this time installation projects evolved into live-coded or algorithmically sequenced performances.